-All three neighbourhoods are also bike-friendly due to their flat topography, said Jarie Bolander, a long-time Bay Area resident and past president of the North of Panhandle Neighborhood Association.
-“Each of these neighbourhoods has its own unique vibe,” he said.
+All three neighborhoods are also bike-friendly due to their flat topography, said Jarie Bolander, a long-time Bay Area resident and past president of the North of Panhandle Neighborhood Association.
+“Each of these neighborhoods has its own unique vibe,” he said.
 “NOPA is primarily young professionals and civically minded, while the Haight is a healthy mix of aging hippies and hipsters.”

 Cape Town, South Africa

 South Africa’s second-largest city is making some of the biggest environmental strides in Africa, in part by pushing for more energy conservation and greater use of renewable resources.
 In 2008, Cape Town started using energy from the country’s first commercial wind farm and now aims to get 10% of its energy from renewable resources by 2020.

 These efforts are transforming life in the city.
 “More bike routes are becoming available, farmers markets are very popular, and chefs definitely place a premium on sourcing ingredients and produce locally,” said resident Sarah Khan, who moved to Cape Town from New York City in 2013 and writes The South African blog.
 Still, she believes the city could do more to improve public transportation and prevent the electricity shortages that are becoming increasingly common.